openbabel/documentation/FileFormats/SVG_2D_depiction.rst

     aldehyde groups and would display them as such in the svg diagram.
     The aliases which are recognized are in data/superatom.txt, which can be edited.
+-S  *Ball and stick depiction of molecules*

+    Depicts the molecules as balls and sticks instead of the normal line style.

 Comments
 ~~~~~~~~